EU puts digital tax plan 'on hold' amid talks on global tax reform | DW | 12.07.2021

 EU leaders asked the Commission to propose the levy last year.

-It was part of a broader effort to raise new funds to help pay back the billions of euros for the bloc’s coronavirus crisis recovery effort.
+It was part of a broader effort to raise new funds to help pay back the billions of euros for the bloc’s coronavirus crisis recovery effort, although the proposal to target tech giants with fresh taxes has been on the agenda for many years.

 Commission officials said on Monday that they would revisit the proposal later this year.